chadthecoder/NetworkPongGame/README.md

 # Read Makefilw in order to install on Linux

 make lin
+make runLinServer
-make runLin
+make runLin (In new terminal window)
-make cleanLin
+make cleanLin (to clean when developing)

-# Read Makefilw in order to install on Windows
+# Read Makefilw in order to install on Windows (Out of date, needs to be tested on Windows and updated)

 make win
 make runWin